Oatmeal Raisin Protein Bars

 - 2 teaspoons vanilla extract

-- 1/3 cup seedless raisins
+- ½ cup seedless raisins

 - In a medium bowl, whisk together the almond milk, applesauce, honey, egg whites and vanilla.

-- Pour into wet ingredients into dry ingredients and stir until combined.
-Gently stir in raisins.
+- Pour wet ingredients into dry ingredients and stir until combined.

 - Once cool, drizzle coconut butter over the top.
 Cut into bars, remove from pan and place in a storage container.
 Bars will keep in the fridge for up to one week.

-Recipe was heavily inspired and adapted from Simple Truth’s Cinnamon Oatmeal Raisin Protein Bars.
+- Recipe was heavily inspired and adapted from Simple Truth’s Cinnamon Oatmeal Raisin Protein Bars.